lisa/docker-yq-kubectl/README.md

 Due to Kubernetes limitations, [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) can't be used (as volumes) across namespaces.
 Cluster information resides in the `kube-system` namespace (or sometimes `kube-public`) and on OpenShift Dedicated, the `kube-system/configmap/cluster-config-v1` ConfigMap has two pieces of information that we'd like to access, the cluster's ID and the AWS region in which it runs.

+An additional complication is the `kube-system/configmap/cluster-config-v1` is deprecated and thus we must find a different avenue for the pieces of data we care about.
+In the interim, we can rely on the `Machine` object(s) from the `openshift-machine-api` namespace.

 There is a further desire to rely on the [cloud-credential-operator](https://github.com/openshift/cloud-credential-operator) to request AWS credentials at runtime.

-### Accessing Cluster Information ConfigMap
+### Accessing Cluster Information

-To get access to the cluster information ConfigMap we could change our main container to access this information, but those initialization tasks are best suited to init containers.
-To that end, the [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for the Pod must be granted access to the aforementioned ConfigMap by [ClusterRole and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+To get access to the cluster information ConfigMap and other objects we could change our main container to access this information, but those initialization tasks are best suited to init containers.
+To that end, the [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for the Pod must be granted access to the aforementioned objects by [ClusterRole and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 A sample one follows:

 ```yaml
 ---